4-6-4: United States

 Another early adopter of the 4-6-4 was the Atchison, Topeka, & Santa Fe (Santa Fe) who ordered 10 3450 class 4-6-4 locomotives in 1927 from Baldwin.
 The 3450 class employed the same boiler as Santa Fe's 3400 class Pacifics with a larger grate and slightly smaller 73 in drivers.
 Santa Fe designated their new 4-6-4 a "Heavy Pacific".
 In 1937, Santa Fe substantially modified their 3450 class, reducing tubing, increasing the firebox area, and increasing drivers to 79in.
 The same year, they ordered 6 more Heavy Pacific 4-6-4s (class 3460) from Baldwin including one streamlined locomotive (the Blue Goose, 3460).
 Like the F7 and E4, the 3460 class employed 84 in drivers.
 In December 1937, locomotive #3461 set a world record for the longest single run by a steam locomotive by completing the 2,227 miles (3,584 km) from Los Angeles, California to Chicago without maintenance other than five re-fuelling stops en route, hauling Train #8, the Fast Mail Express.

 In 1937, the Chicago, Burlington & Quincy Railroad (Burlington Route) needed backup locomotives for their streamlined diesel-hauled Zephyr passenger trains.
-Their solution was to streamline their Baldwin-built no. 3002 in their main Iowa shops.
-The locomotive was renumbered as No. 4000 and given the name Aeolus, after the mythical keeper of the winds.
+Their solution was to streamline their Baldwin-built No. 3002 in their main Iowa shops.
+The locomotive was renumbered 4000 and given the name Æolus, after the mythical keeper of the winds.
 A second streamlined 4-6-4 was built for this purpose and numbered 4001.

 There were also some once-off and experimental 4-6-4 locomotives.
 A number were rebuilt from 4-6-2 Pacific locomotives, or in some cases from other designs.